-Improve health outcomes for your patients with both type 2 diabetes and cardiovascular disease (CVD) by familiarising yourself with the latest CV outcome data and increasing your confidence to navigate management choices for the condition.
+Improve health outcomes for your patients with both type 2 diabetes and cardiovascular disease (CVD) by familiarising yourself with the latest CV outcome data and increasing your confidence to navigate management choices for these patients.

 This Clinical e-Audit requires data to be submitted for only SEVEN (7) patients.

 This program is funded by Boehringer Ingelheim Pty Limited and Eli Lilly Australia Pty Limited and managed through VentureWise, a wholly owned commercial subsidiary of NPS MedicineWise.
 The program has been designed, developed and implemented by NPS MedicineWise with complete independence and editorial control and is based on best practice guidelines.

 RACGP 40 (Category 1) QI and CPD points (QI activity)Toggle information

 This activity has been accredited for 40 (Category 1) points (QI activity) in the RACGP QI&CPD Program for the 2017–2019 triennium (activity ID number 139124)

 This activity has been accredited for 30 PRPD points in the ACRRM PD Program for the 2017–2019 triennium (activity code 13762)

 - Recognised for the Practice Incentives Program Quality Prescribing Incentive (PIP QPI)